TeamSevenWeb/7WALLET/README.md

 # 7Wallet

 ### An interactive web application that supports transfers between bank card  and a virtual wallet.
 The app supports transactions between different users, similarly to PayPal, Skrill etc..
+This is a dem
-### Currently 7Wallet is partially deployed to http://wallet7-env.eba-qmrmiaij.us-east-1.elasticbeanstalk.com and on the todo list is database integration through AWS and potentially a custom domain.
+### As of now, 7Wallet is in a developmental phase and has been partially deployed for demonstration purposes at http://wallet7-env.eba-qmrmiaij.us-east-1.elasticbeanstalk.com.
+We are actively working towards integrating a robust database solution through AWS and exploring the addition of a custom domain to enhance user experience.
+Please be advised that this current version of 7Wallet serves solely as a prototype and is not intended for actual financial transactions.
+Users are strongly discouraged from entering any sensitive personal information into the system.
+This platform is not yet equipped to guarantee the security or privacy standards required for handling personal or financial data.

 ![img.png](img.png)